AUBREY MILUNSKY, M.D., D.Sc., F.A.C.M.G.

-His laboratories are a major International Reference Center for molecular diagnostics and for prenatal genetic diagnosis.
-He is the author and/or editor of twenty-four books including: The Prevention of Genetic Disease and Mental Retardation; Genetics and the Law; and How To Have The Healthiest Baby You Can.
-In 2010, Wiley-Blackwell published the 6th edition of his major reference work Genetic Disorders and the Fetus: Diagnosis, Prevention and Treatment, now co-edited with his son Jeff Milunsky, who is Professor of Pediatrics and Genetics and Genomics.
+He is the author and/or editor of twenty-five books including the 7th edition of his major reference work Genetic Disorders and the Fetus: Diagnosis, Prevention and Treatment, now co-edited with his son Jeff, who was Professor of Pediatrics and Genetics and Genomics at Boston University School of Medicine.
 This book received the “Highly Commended” Award Certificate in 2010 from the British Medical Association.
-His last book for the lay public – Your Genetic Destiny: Know Your Genes, Secure Your Health, Save Your Life was published in 2001 and has been translated into 6 other languages.
+The 7th edition has just been published.
+His latest book for the lay public was published by Oxford University Press entitled Your Genes, Your Health: A Critical Family Guide That Could Save Your Life.
+This book will appear in Indonesian.
 An earlier book (Know Your Genes) appeared in 9 languages.
-Oxford University Press published his new trade book in October 2011 entitled Your Genes, Your Health: A Critical Family Guide That Could Save Your Life.

-In 1982 he was elected a Fellow of the Royal College of Physicians of England.
-In addition, in 1982, his Alma Mater, the University of the Witwatersrand School of Medicine, conferred the D.Sc. degree for his work on the Prenatal Detection of Genetic Disorders.
-In 1985-86, he was President of the American Society of Law and Medicine.
-He is an elected member of the Society for Pediatric Research and the American Pediatric Society.
-He is a Founding Fellow of the American College of Medical Genetics.
+In 1982 he was honored by election as a Fellow of the Royal College of Physicians of England.
+In 1982, his Alma Mater, the University of the Witwatersrand School of Medicine, conferred the D.Sc. degree for his work on the Prenatal Detection of Genetic Disorders.
+He is an elected member of the Society for Pediatric Research and the American Pediatric Society, and a Founding Fellow of the American College of Medical Genetics.
 The Consumer Research Council of America has listed him repeatedly in their “Guide to America’s Top Pediatricians”.